Call for Submissions

 What Counts as Fibre Art?

 That's a good question.
 Fibre art is incredibly diverse and our definition is continuously shifting.
 We’re open-minded.
-Our website has hundreds of examples of fibre artwork located under Artist Interviews and Artwork.
-Generally fibre art is made from perishable materials that use traditional techniques that include, stitchery, tapestry and papermaking.
+Our website has hundreds of examples of fibre artwork located under Blog and Past Artwork.
+You can see examples on this page.

 However, more and more artists are using synthetic materials or materials that have nothing to do with fibre but use sewing or weaving techniques.
 We call that “fibre inspired” and we're totally open to experimental approaches.
-This is a term we coined to encompass artworks that use the techniques, forms, aesthetic or history of fibre arts but are not made from traditional soft or perishable fibre materials, e.g. bronze, paint and plastic manipulation.
-We can't take exhibit video work or performance.
-We did an entire show based on "Fibre Inspired".
-(See Memento mori exhibition),What Doesn’t Count as Fibre Art?
+This is a term we coined to encompass artworks that use the techniques, forms, aesthetic or history of fibre arts but are not made from traditional soft or perishable fibre materials, e.g. bronze, wire, paint and plastic manipulation.
+We did an entire show based on "Fibre Inspired" called Memento mori.
+Unfortunely, we do not have the tech capability to exhibit video or sound work.
+Performance also doesn't work in this context.

 Installation shots from the 2016 exhibition: Late in the Season and 2014 exhibition: Solo Shows and Installations.